at McHenry County College in Crystal Lake, Illinois, United States

 Develop procedures to ensure confidentiality, integrity, and accessibility of data and software.
 Work closely with IT infrastructure and enterprise application teams to identify and implement appropriate security procedures, software, and hardware.

 Develop and implement procedures and guidelines for internal auditing of information security controls.
 Conduct or facilitate auditing procedures.

 In conjunction with other IT staff, investigate, recommend, and authorize security tests, penetration tests, and security scans affecting information systems resources.
 Manage the efforts to address any vulnerabilities reported by scans or tests as the College-wide incident handler.

 Evaluate proposed vendors, products, and processes for compliance with college policies

 Monitor SIEM (Security and Incident Event Management) and enterprise security appliances related to host and network, intrusion detection and prevention systems

-Assure workstation and server security.
-Perform vulnerability assessment, patch validation, and participates in security risk assessment
+Assure workstation and server security by leading or performing vulnerability assessments, patch validations, and security risk assessments.

-Assist with Information Security Manager on information security risk management to the College and make security recommendations to ensure that operations comply with contractual agreements and the law.
+Serve as information security risk management liaison to the College and make security recommendations to ensure that operations comply with contractual agreements and the law.

-Work collaboratively with others (e.g. colleagues, stakeholders, vendors) to accomplish functions and responsibilities
+Work collaboratively with others to accomplish functions and responsibilities.

-Bachelor's Degree from a regionally accredited institution in Computer Information Systems or related fields; or equivalent combination of college-level coursework, technical certification(s) and/or specialized training required; or equivalent job related experience
+Bachelor's degree from a regionally accredited institution in Computer Science or related field; equivalent combination of education/experience may be considered

 "MCC IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY AND INCLUSION IN ITS COLLEGE COMMUNITY"